jjvanzon/Circular-Language-Spec-Plans/future/language-design/pointers-separate-chapter-language-design-plan.md

 #### 2009-08-26 Postponed Pointers

 Perhaps eventually make a separate Pointer-to-Pointer chapter, to which you move everything about pointers-to-pointers.
-But for now you might have to consider pointers-to-pointers every time you work out a theme.
+But for now you might consider pointers-to-pointers every time you work out a theme.

 #### 2020-05-27 Postponed Pointers Chapter